-Debt, on the other hand, could come under both short and long-term liabilities.
-The long-term debt will come under long-term liabilities and the short-term debt will come under short-term liabilities.
+On the other hand, debt could come under both short and long-term liabilities.
+The long-term debt will come under long-term liabilities, and the short-term debt will come under short-term liabilities.

-A firm owes liabilities to other organizations, which have already provided services to the firm, but the company is yet to pay them.
+A firm owes liabilities to other organizations that have already provided services to the firm, but the company has yet to pay them.
 A firm also owes liabilities to other organizations, who have already paid the firm, but the firm is yet to provide them with services.
-Debt, on the other hand, is generally between the company and the lending organization, such as a bank or a financial institution.
+On the other hand, debt is generally between the company and the lending organization, such as a bank or a financial institution.

 Generally, liabilities are flexible in nature, and a company usually pays them at its discretion.
-Debt, on the other hand, is mandatory and a firm needs to pay it at a set time.
+On the other hand, debt is mandatory, and a firm needs to pay it at a set time.
 If a firm fails to pay the debt, it impacts its creditworthiness.

 A few examples of liabilities are income taxes payable, loans, bonds payable, creditors, and more.
 Debt can be both short or long-term and bonds payable.